JayAvery/Shipwreckers/README.md

 # Shipwreckers
 Data pack for Minecraft ocean challenge.
+More information [here](https://cassolotl.tumblr.com/post/187876588530).

-Feel free to update, edit, and share, with no restrictions!
+*Copying and distribution of these file, with or without modification, are permitted in any medium without royalty provided the copyright notice and this notice are preserved.
+This file is offered as-is, without any warranty.*